OpenMendel/OpenMendel.github.io/index.md

 ### Installation

-*Note: Three OpenMendel packages - (1) [SnpArrays](https://openmendel.github.io/SnpArrays.jl), (2) [Search](https://openmendel.github.io/SnpArrays.jl/latest/), and (3) [MendelBase](https://openmendel.github.io/MendelBase.jl) must be installed before any Mendel analysis packages will run.
-It is easiest to install if these three are installed in the above order and before any other OpenMendel packages.*
+*Note: Three OpenMendel packages - (1) [SnpArrays](https://openmendel.github.io/SnpArrays.jl/latest/), (2) [Search](https://openmendel.github.io/Search.jl), and (3) [MendelBase](https://openmendel.github.io/MendelBase.jl) must be installed before any Mendel analysis packages will run.
+It is easiest to install if these three packages are installed in the above order and before any other OpenMendel packages.*

-Within Julia, use the package manager to install the OpenMendel package, for example, to install SnapArrays, use the command:
+Within Julia, use the package manager to install an OpenMendel package, for example, to install SnapArrays, use the command:

     Pkg.clone("https://github.com/OpenMendel/SnpArrays.jl.git")

-All OpenMendel packages supports Julia v0.4 and v0.5.
+All OpenMendel packages support Julia v0.4 and v0.5.

 ### Data Files